 Science on Tap is a monthly speaker series that features brief, informal presentations by Philadelphia-based scientists and other experts followed by lively conversation and a Q&A. The goal is to promote enthusiasm for science in a fun, spirited, and accessible way, while also meeting new people.
 Come join the conversation!

-Featured image fro Joseph Priestley, Experiments and observations relating to various branches of natural philosophy; with a continuation of the observations on air, (London: Printed for J. Johnson, 1779), courtesy of the American Philosophical Society.
+Featured image from Joseph Priestley’s Experiments and observations relating to various branches of natural philosophy; with a continuation of the observations on air (London: Printed for J. Johnson, 1779), courtesy of the American Philosophical Society.

 More events